US national guard shooting suspect identified as Afghan national

 National guard troops have been in Washington since August, when they were deployed by US President Donald Trump.
 Source: AP / Mark Schiefelbein

-As of Wednesday, there were about 2,200 national guard troops in Washington, including contingents from the District of Columbia as well as Louisiana, Mississippi, Ohio, South Carolina, West Virginia, Georgia and Alabama.
+The guard troops in the city include contingents from the District of Columbia as well as Louisiana, Mississippi, Ohio, South Carolina, West Virginia, Georgia and Alabama.

-Trump has repeatedly suggested that crime has disappeared from the capital as a result of the deployment, which was opposed by local officials and heavily criticised by Democrats.
+Trump has repeatedly suggested crime has disappeared from the capital as a result of the deployment, an assertion at odds with the police department's official crime statistics.

 For the latest from SBS News, download our app and subscribe to our newsletter.